The 22 players who played just one Premier League game for Man Utd

 Complications obtaining a work permit saw him loaned out to Panathinaikos, but he finally made his Premier League debut off the bench in a 5-0 win over Stoke City.

-Now 36, the striker left Spanish third-tier outfit UE Cornella in 2019.
+The striker left United in 2009 and retired after leaving Spanish third-tier outfit UE Cornella in 2019.

 Weir came through the United academy and only got a couple of minutes in the Premier League, coming on as an injury-time substitute for Ander Herrera against Arsenal in 2016.

-The 24-year-old joined Hull City in search of regular first-team opportunities but struggled to make an impact and was released at the end of the 2018-19 season.
+The 26-year-old joined Hull City in search of regular first-team opportunities but struggled to make an impact and was released at the end of the 2018-19 season.

 Pugh made his first-team debut against Maccabi Haifa in a Champions League group stage game in 2002 and then his league debut against Tottenham three days later.

-Pugh had to wait six years between his first and second game in the top flight after returning to the Premier League with Stoke City, and the 37-year-old is now coaching at Port Vale.
+Pugh had to wait six years between his first and second game in the top flight after returning to the Premier League with Stoke City in 2008.